SUNY Plattsburgh Assessment Procedures and Policies for All College Units

 - The Faculty Senate receives an annual report on assessment activities prepared by the Chairpersons of the Assessment Advisory Committee and the Director of Institutional Research.

-- Assessment Activities of the Director of Institutional Research
+- Assessment Activities of the Director of Institutional Effectiveness

 - Proposes policies and procedures to the Assessment Advisory Committee and the Provost.